Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exam-3-review.md

 ## In practice

-In many cases, polymorophism is practically applied when it is convenient to do batch processes on a bunch of objects that share a common ancestor.
-In such situations, we place those various objects into some sort of collection (array, ArrayList, etc) that is typed as the ancestor class or interface that all the objects share in common.
+In practice, polymorophism is applied to process a bunch of objects that share a common ancestor.
+We place those various objects into some sort of collection (array, ArrayList, etc) that is typed as the ancestor class or interface that all the objects share in common.

 ```java
 //say you have a bunch of Mammals